 Practice Profile

-Jeffrey is developing a busy practice across Chambers’ specialisms.
-He brings a unique skillset from his previous training and experience.
+Jeffrey is developing a busy practice across Chambers’ specialisms, with a particular focus on planning, compulsory purchase, and environmental law.

-Jeffrey first trained and worked in architecture before coming to the Bar.
+Jeffrey brings a unique skillset from his previous training and experience in architecture.
 As a result, he is comfortable working on cases which require a detailed understanding of technical issues.

 Jeffrey’s experience in planning includes: